homebrew-ec-foss/homebrew-internethome/src/index.md

 ---
 layout: home
-title: 'Homebrew | HSP PESUECC'
+title: 'Homebrew'
 ---

-# Homebrew FOSS by HSP PESUECC
+# Homebrew FOSS

-Celebrate the Spirit of Free and Open Source Software with Homebrew, PESU ECC's First FOSS Community!
+Celebrate the Spirit of Free and Open Source Software with Homebrew!

 All are welcome.
 Click [Here](https://hsp-ec.xyz/discord) to join us!